serverless/post-scheduler/README.md

 ## Introducing the Post Scheduler for Static Website

-The post scheduler is another serverless project that demonstrates how event driven functions can be setup and deployed to do your bidding.
+The post scheduler is a serverless project enables people running their sites on any static website generator the ability to schedule posts.

+For.... free!

 ## How does it work?

-1. A github webhook fires when pull requests are updated.
+1. A github webhook fires when pull requests (aka new posts) are updated.

 2. If the pull request comment has a comment matching `schedule(MM/DD/YYYY H:MM pm)` and the person is a collaborator on the project, the post gets scheduled for you.

 3. A serverless cron job runs every hour to check if a post is ready to be published

 4. When the post is ready to be published, the cron function automatically merges the branch into `master` and your site, if you have CI/CD built in, will redeploy itself.

-**Magic**

 ## Install Instructions